 You do not have to pay for your NI number they are totally free.
-There are a lot of scams on the internet that ask you to pay for your number so please be careful.
+There are a lot of scams on the internet that

 Please note, it may take around four weeks to get your National Insurance number but you are allowed to work whilst waiting for your number.